How to plot a linear regression in Python

 Common libraries for regression visualization

-While the NumPy and Matplotlib approach is fundamental, libraries like pandas, seaborn, and scikit-learn offer more direct and powerful methods for regression plotting.
+While the NumPy and Matplotlib method provides a solid baseline, other libraries offer more direct and powerful ways to visualize linear regression models.

 Using pandas for linear regression plots